-The Tribal Research and Training Institute has been conducting the various programs for developing leadership qualities among the tribal youth.
-The TRTI is focusing on the all over development of the tribal people by organizing various camps and programs throughout the state and mainly focusing on the tribal sub plan area.
-The main motive behind these programs is to propaganda and publicizes diffent schemes and plans which are being carried out by various agencies of Government.
-TRTI has been acting as an agent between the Beneficiaries and implementing authorities.
+The Tribal Research and Training institute has been conducting the various programs for developing leadership qualities among the tribal youth.
+The TRTI is focusing on the all over development of the tribal people by organizing various camps and programs throughout the state and mainly focusing on the tribal Sub Plan area.
+The main motive behind these programs is to spread awareness about different schemes and Plans which are being carried out by various agencies of Government.
+TRTI has been acting as an agent between the Beneficiaries and implementing agencies.
+We have successfully conducted 8 Programs in the year 2018-19 of various categories.